xdevplatform/Gnip-Analysis-Pipeline/README.md

 classes and make local measurement class definitions variable.
 See `example/my_measurements.py`.

+By default, this script will parallelize the aggregation.
+You can control this with the `-m` option, which specifies the maximum number of Tweets to be aggregated in a single process.

 ## Trend Detection

 To do trend detection on your resulting time series data, use